-Need to have a sort through you current wardrobe before you can even think about switching to a fitted one?
+Need to have a sort through your current wardrobe before you can even think about switching to a fitted one?
 Check out these tips on how to declutter your clothes.

 4. Don't forget under eaves for bedroom storage

-If your bedroom is in a loft conversion, maximise what is usually wasted space by opting for bespoke fitted bedroom storage furniture under the eaves.
+If your bedroom is in a loft conversion, maximize what is usually wasted space by opting for bespoke fitted bedroom storage furniture under the eaves.
 Cupboards are an easy fit, but drawers or shelving can help make the most of the space.

 Drawers or cupboards will work well but take the slope of the roof into account.
 You can actually use this slope to your advantage – high heels are the perfect item to store in that awkward prism of space at the top of the eaves.

-Window seats with storage beneath are definitely worth considering if you want to maximise the space you have around an otherwise unpopulated window.
+Window seats with storage beneath are definitely worth considering if you want to maximize the space you have around an otherwise unpopulated window.
 They also give you somewhere to sit and read – or you can use the top to keep neatly folded throws on (yes, we're Marie Kondo fans).
 Go for a made-to-measure fitted option to complement other fitted furniture in the room, or find a suitable bedroom storage bench that fits the space.
-But remember that you may need to swap long curtains for blinds or shutters to make it work, so have a look through these bedroom window treatments to find something suitable.
+But remember that you may need to swap long curtains for blinds or shutters to make it work, so have a look through these bedroom window ideas to find something suitable.